MicrosoftDocs/windows-itpro-docs/windows/keep-secure/hello-manage-in-organization.md

 localizationpriority: high
 ---

-# Implement Windows Hello for Business in your organization
+# Manage Windows Hello for Business in your organization

 **Applies to**
 -   Windows 10